JacobTStrong/programming-language-suggestor/README.md

 ## Description

 For my second independant project as part of the Introduction to Programming course at Epicodus, I have been tasked with creating an application to help people who are curious about programming choose their first language.
-Users will be asked a series of five personality-based questions that will tell the application, Greg, which language is right for them!
-Once every question has been answered, Greg will suggest one of three languages: JavaScript, Python, or Swift.
+Users will be asked a series of personality-based questions that will tell the application, Greg, which language is right for them!
+Once every question has been answered, Greg will suggest one of five languages: JavaScript, Python, C#, Ruby, or Swift.
 Kind of like the sorting hat from the Harry Potter series but more modern and realistic.

 ## Installation and Setup